foxyblocks/Install-DMG/Readme.md

 #Install DMG for Alfred

-An extension for Alfred.app that takes the pain out of applications distributed through .dmgs.
+An extension for Alfred.app that takes the pain out of applications distributed through .dmg files.
 When this command is run it:

 1. finds the most recently downloaded .dmg file in the `~/Downloads` directory